 Wed 6/10 – No wind but drove to the first turnout north of Avon (my GPS waypoint

 HANOR1) for breakfast and to shave.
 Enjoyed a relaxed morning, which included a thorough analysis of the Battery Guard I am using with my refrigerator and using Sony Vegas Movie Studio to save some frames of my SanyoVPC-2 camcorder focus test videos for analysis.
 My little Asus eeePc 900HA computer handled the task beautifully.
-While I was hanging out I polished my headlights.
-I’ll have before and after photos up on The Van Life eventually.
+While I was hanging out I polished my headlights (See the results here on my Van Life web page).
 Did a sun/walk-in-knee-deep-water.
 Pulse after the three minute walk was 96.

 - Then went to the car ramp to get beneath the van to measure the table mount’s screws protrusion in preparation for the socket.
 The socket at Buxton NAPA was a surface mount instead of a flush mount – unworkable.
 Since it was my fault, I paid for the return shipping.

 - On the Internet, later, I found and ordered one with the same part number as the socket in my van floor, which has only the part number - no manufacturer.